Nordica (airline): Foundation and early years

-Rebranding of Nordica’s subsidiary, Regional Jet
+COVID-19 and bankruptcy (2020-2025)

-In February 2020, in the turmoil of the global corona pandemics, Nordica's subsidiary Regional Jet announced its successful rebranding to Xfly, eyeing new opportunities for business growth.
+In February 2020, in the turmoil of the global COVID-19 pandemic, Nordica's subsidiary Regional Jet announced its rebranding to Xfly.
 The company also expressed interest in expanding the operations by leasing seven Embraer 190/195s.
-However, these plans were never put to practice because of the global pandemic.
-The rebranding boosted the growth and expansion of the company.
-Today Xfly and Nordica operate together a fleet of 17 aircraft, three more are being added in spring 2023.

-Expansion

 In July 2021, Xfly announced it was planning to uptake operations other airlines had been ramping up due to pandemic-related low-season in aviation.
 The management of the company saw opportunities to secure ACMI service contracts throughout Europe from 2021.
-In the end of the year, the group touched the verge of 600 employees of 30 different nationalities.

-The fleet

-Through its subsidiary Xfly in a partnership with Scandinavian Airlines, Xfly operates six ATR72-600s and seven Bombardier CRJ-900s between Scandinavian and other Northern European destinations.

-Today Xfly and Nordica operate a fleet of 17 aircraft consisting of ATR72-600s, CRJ900s and A320s, where three Airbus A320neo state of the art, emission reduced aircraft will empower the growth of the company in a sustainable manner from spring 2023.
-Headquartered in Tallinn, Nordica and its subsidiary Xfly have bases in Stockholm, Copenhagen, Turku, Aarhus, Gällivare, Vilnius, Lisbon, Munich and Hamburg.

-The Group
+In September 2024, Scandinavian Airlines announced it would terminate its contract with Xfly by November 2024.
+On 20 November 2024, the parent of both Nordica and Xfly announced that the privatization process had failed and that it would immediately cease operations, file for bankruptcy and begin its liquidation process.

+On 28 January 2025, Nordica was officially declared bankrupt by the court of Harju county.

+Corporate affairs

-The Nordic Aviation Group, a proud owner of two trusted CPA airlines, Nordica and Xfly, is an employer to over 600 people of 30 different nationalities.
-Xfly Aviation Academy is also formally part of the group, making sure the company can keep recruiting new pilots in a globally foreseen future shortage of aviation specialists.
-The maintenance team of the company has grown three times in the years 2020–2022, and in autumn 2022, the so called PART145 was nominated Estonia's top three management teams by the Estonian Aviation Academy.
+The Nordic Aviation Group, owner of both Nordica and Xfly, was an employer to over 600 people of 30 different nationalities.
+Xfly Aviation Academy was also formally part of the group, making sure the company can keep recruiting new pilots in a globally foreseen future shortage of aviation specialists.
+The maintenance team of the company had grown three times in the years 2020–2022, and in autumn 2022, the so called PART145 was nominated Estonia's top three management teams by the Estonian Aviation Academy.

-Codeshare agreements

-Nordica currently uses no code share agreements.
-The company used a codeshare agreement with Lufthansa in operating connections for Munich.
+Headquartered in Tallinn, Nordica and its subsidiary Xfly maintained bases in Stockholm, Copenhagen, Turku, Aarhus, Gällivare, Vilnius, Lisbon, Munich and Hamburg.

 Destinations

-As of October 2017, Nordica served several cities, mainly throughout Central, Northern and Western Europe.